pcengines/apu2-documentation/docs/serial_console.md

 is not enabled in runtime configuration, separate binary must be built in order to get the output on COM2.

+Since releae v4.8.0.7 and v4.0.22 output redirection to COM2 became possible via runtime configuration.
+Supported sortbootorder and SeaBIOS versions are v4.6.12 and rel-1.11.0.7 respectively.
+For details see [COM2 runtime configuration](#com2-runtime-configuration)

 ## Building coreboot firmware with console on COM2

 Building image capable of printing output on COM2 is relatively easy.